FOLLOW ROLAND AND LARS’ DREAM SKI ADVENTURE

 ZeroSixZero: cold, snow, whiteout and the tent dancing in the wind

 We are happy with the distance of 15 km today, despite very strong winds and whiteout.
 It is also blowing hard in camp, so we escape into our sleeping bags.
-Looks like it may be a rest day due to strong winds tomorrow.
+Looks like it may be a rest day due to strong winds predicted for tomorrow.

 Day 15 – Saturday, 22 November